 Dr. Darria: "Yes.
 It depends on the STD.
 HIV, you only get once.
 Chlamydia, gonorrhea, many other STIs, you can certainly get twice."

 Curious about how to stay on top of your sexual health and get tested for STIs?
 Read the Everlywell guide to STIs here.
 And if you’re tired of waiting rooms and expensive STI testing, learn more about our new sexual health membership, Current.
-Become a member and get access to one at-home STI lab test of your choice delivered to your door for under $15 each month.
+Become a member and get access to one at-home STI lab test (such as an at-home HIV test) of your choice delivered to your door for under $15 each month.

 JVN and Dr. Darria both agreed that taking ownership of your sexual health is an important step to improving your overall well-being.
 Understanding your body can make sex more enjoyable and keep you safe and healthy.